aluo734/BoundaryStats/README.md

 Boundary Overlap
 </td>
 <td style="text-align:left;">
-The number of directly overlapping boundary elements of two traits.
+The number of directly overlapping boundary elements, or raster cells labelled as part of a boundary, of two traits.
 </td>
 </tr>
 <tr>